matheusaudibert/discraper/README.md

 A robust application that scrapes all members of a Discord server and identifies users with rare badges.
 The tool is fast, efficient, and perfect for analyzing and extracting valuable information about a Discord community.

+## Usage

+You can use the tool directly on the website: [https://discraper.audibert.dev](https://discraper.audibert.dev).

+This tool requires the use of your own account's token.
+While this is necessary for it to function properly, rest assured that using the token is safe and secure.

 ## Features

 - Scrapes all members of a Discord server.